cdancette/SpacedRepetition/README.md

 If you'd like to include any additional modules/packages not included with rdash-angular, add them to your `bower.json` file and then update the `src/index.html` file, to include them in the minified distribution output.

+### Packaging the app

+You have to package on the OS you want to distribute the app.

+Make a zip with the files :
+* dist directory
+* package.json

+Rename it change .zip in .nw, and run it with the nw binary.

 Made with RDash-angular (https://github.com/rdash/rdash-angular)